hitranonline/hapiest/README.md

 to all sorts of spectrographic data without knowledge of python.

 # How to Install
-Hapiest currently has no binary packages, but it's python dependencies and the program itself can be downloaded with the [install.py](https://github.com/hitranonline/hapiest/blob/master/install.py) script.
+Hapiest currently has no binary packages, but the program itself can be downloaded with the [install.py](https://github.com/hitranonline/hapiest/blob/master/install.py) script.

 *You must have python 3.6 or later to install and use hapiest*.